polkascan/social-contract/polkadot/treasury-proposal-002.md

-## Treasury Proposal 2: Term September 2020 - October 2020
+## Treasury Proposal 2: Term September 2020 - November 2020
 This treasury proposal is part of the Social Contract between the Polkadot Network Community and Polkascan Foundation.
 Details of the Social Contract can be found [here](https://github.com/polkascan/social-contract/blob/master/polkadot/social-contract.md).